FriendsOfREDAXO/rexstan/README.md

 This might be usefull, to e.g. create reports, so you can track reported problems and your progress handling them over time.

+## REDAXO Docker
+If you use it with [docker-redaxo](https://github.com/FriendsOfREDAXO/docker-redaxo) you should set the /temp folder writable.
+Open the docker console and run: 'chmod 777 -R /tmp && chmod o+t -R /tmp'

 ## 💌 Support rexstan

 [Consider supporting the project](https://github.com/sponsors/staabm), so we can make this tool even better even faster for everyone.